 Q3.
 Who are the major customers of China Comservice?

 While further developing domestic telecommunications operator market, the Group has also endeavored to expand the domestic non-operator market.
-The Group proactively provides services, such as city pipelines engineering, intelligence building and cloud computing data center construction, to key customers such as government agencies and customers in the industries of construction and property, transportation, etc.
+The Group proactively provides services, such as smart cities solutions, city pipelines engineering, intelligence building and cloud computing data center construction, to key customers such as government agencies and customers in the industries of construction and property, transportation, etc.

 Q4.
 Who are the major shareholders of China Comservice?

 China Telecommunications Corporation is our controlling shareholder which holds 3,559 million domestic shares, representing 51.4% of our total issued shares.
 In addition, China Mobile Communications Corporation, China United Network Communications Group Company Limited and China National Postal and Telecommunications Appliances Corporation hold 608 million, 236 million and 131 million domestic shares, representing 8.8%, 3.4% and 1.9% of total issued shares respectively.
 The public holding is 2,391 million H share, representing 34.5% of our total issued shares.
 (Please refer to "Shareholding Structure" for more details)

 Q5.
 What are the telecommunications infrastructure services (TIS) provided by China

 The Group is the largest telecommunications infrastructure service group in the PRC, providing a full range of telecommunications infrastructure services to telecommunications operators in China and overseas.
 These services include planning, design, construction and project supervision for fixed line, mobile, broadband and support systems.
 The Group also provides integrated solutions for ancillary communications networks and integrated informatization solutions for domestic non-operator customers such as government agencies, industrial customers and SME's, as well as overseas customers.
 (Please refer to "Business Overview" for more details)